muvox-io/euphonium/docs/technical/adding-new-plugin.md

 # Extending Euphonium

-## Euphonium Architecure
+## Euphonium Architecture

 There are essentially 3 layers of the Euphonium application which are:

 - The Web UI written in React / Javascript
-- The Applicaiton layer writtin in [Berry Scripting language](https://github.com/berry-lang/berry).
+- The Application layer written in [Berry Scripting language](https://github.com/berry-lang/berry).
-- The Infrastructure layer, writtin in C/C++
+- The Infrastructure layer, written in C/C++

 Plugins can integrate into each layer, and communicate between each layer.
-Having a firm understanding of how these layers communicate will help you undersetand what plugin's can do and what code you need to write when creating a new plugin.
+Having a firm understanding of how these layers communicate will help you understand what plugin's can do and what code you need to write when creating a new plugin.

 ### Web plugins in brief

-Plugins can expose functionality the users in the Web Applicaion via the `make_form()` method of the application layer plugin.
-Forms in the web app have two distinct funtions: (1) exposing the currnet plugin state to the user, and (2) recieving inputs such as updated settings from users.
-The Web app is extended by createing an application layer plugin and creating a form using it's `make_form()` method.
+Plugins can expose functionality the users in the Web Application via the `make_form()` method of the application layer plugin.
+Forms in the web app have two distinct functions: (1) exposing the current plugin state to the user, and (2) receiving inputs such as updated settings from users.
+The Web app is extended by creating an application layer plugin and creating a form using it's `make_form()` method.

 ### Applicaiton Layer plugins in brief

-Application layer plugins are writtin in [Berry Scripting language](https://github.com/berry-lang/berry) and inhereit from the [Plugin Class](https://github.com/feelfreelinux/euphonium/blob/master/euphonium/scripts/internal/plugin.be)
+Application layer plugins are written in [Berry Scripting language](https://github.com/berry-lang/berry) and inherit from the [Plugin Class](https://github.com/feelfreelinux/euphonium/blob/master/euphonium/scripts/internal/plugin.be)

 Plugin scripts are used to define a new plugin class, instantiate the plugin and